Naval artillery: Firing

 Firing a naval cannon required a great amount of labour and manpower.
 The propellant was gunpowder, whose bulk had to be kept in a special storage area below deck for safety.
-Powder boys, typically 10–14 years old, were enlisted to run powder from the armoury up to the gun decks of a vessel as required.
+Powder boys (sometimes called powder monkeys), typically 10–14 years old, were enlisted to run powder from the armoury up to the gun decks of a vessel as required.